warrenniu/React-State-Events-Self-Assessment-100520/README.md

 ## Instructions

-- Fork and Clone this repo and complete the deliverables below
+- Clone this repo, create a new brnach with your name, and complete the deliverables below

 ## Deliverables